NASA-PDS/naif-pds4-bundler/docs/source/02_installation_and_setup.rst

      - Description
      - Required?
    * - mission_acronym
-     - Specifies the mission accronym that is used to construct the directory structure and some of the NPB execution by-products.
+     - Specifies the mission acronym that is used to construct the directory structure and some of the NPB execution by-products.
      - True
    * - mission_name